sqfmi/beepy-docs/docs/software/linux-drivers.md

 ### Battery Level

-To Do - Reading from the ADC on the RP2040
+To read battery level in userspace, see [Power Management & Battery](../firmware/power.md).

 ### RGB LED Control

-To Do - LED control via userspace application
+To control the front RGB LED in userspace, see [RGB LED](../firmware/rgb-led.md).